apache/cordova-docs/www/docs/en/5.0.0/guide/platforms/ios/upgrade.md

 3. Using Terminal.app, navigate to the directory where you put the downloaded source above.

-5. Create a new project, as described in iOS Shell Tool Guide.
+5. Create a new project, as described in <a href="tools.html">iOS Shell Tool Guide</a>.
 You need the assets from this new project.

 6. Copy the `www/cordova-2.1.0.js` file from the new project into the `www` directory, and delete the `www/cordova-2.0.0.js` file.